Stressful Times: The Role of Dental Hygienists in Suicide Awareness

 Solitary Confinement

-This puts certain populations at an increased threat for mental health issues.
+Solitary confinement puts certain populations at an increased threat of mental health issues.
 Single extroverts are at high risk for feelings of isolation and loneliness.
 Many of our extroverted single friends were suddenly forced into extreme solitude.

 Additionally, people in abusive relationships have been trapped 24 hours a day with their abusers for the last several months.
 For many adults and children, work or school is a refuge from violence.
 Many couples were in a relationship power struggle before shelter-in-place began.
 The tension in their homes now feels hopeless and inescapable.